LMS Pricing: Find the Pricing Model That’s Right for You

 “Open source” isn’t really a cost model.
 It means the source code is freely available for distribution and modification.
 We’ve included it because it’s often compared to closed-source tools.
 The key benefits of this type of software are flexibility and lower cost, but it’s not an out-of-the-box solution.

-The best known open-source learning software is Moodle, a platform designed mainly for educators.
-Its corporate offshoot, Totara, is also open-source software but offers extensive functionality for business owners and organizations.
-It provides flexible plans based on your customization requirements.
+The best known learning software of this kind is Moodle, an LMS platform designed mainly for educators.
+Its corporate offshoot, Totara, is also open-source software but offers extensive functionality for organizations.
+It provides flexible plans based on which customization options you require.

 Takeaway

-To calculate the pricing of an open LMS, you can use the following formula:
+To calculate the pricing of an open-source LMS, you can use the following formula:

 Pros

-you don’t have to worry about the number of active or registered users — at least as long as you don’t use third-party content.
+you don’t have to worry about the number of active users — as long as you don’t use third-party training content.

 Cons

 We explained above how various LMS pricing models function and mentioned several examples.
-Next, we’re going to present the prices of nine popular learning solutions on a single list.
-We hope it will facilitate your search for an appropriate solution.
+Next, we’re going to present the prices of nine popular LMS solutions in the hope that it will facilitate your search for a high-value solution.

 1. iSpring Learn